influxdata/awesome/docs/part-3/monitoring-and-managing-influxdb.md

 {:toc}

 ---

+# The Operational Monitoring Template

 So you’re using InfluxDB Cloud, and you’re writing millions of metrics to your account.
 You’re also running a variety of downsampling and data transformation tasks.
 Whether you’re building an [IoT application on top of InfluxDB](https://github.com/bonitoo-io/influxdata-iot-petstore) or monitoring your production environment with InfluxDB, your time series operations are finally running smoothly.
 You want to keep it that way.
 You might be a [Free Plan Cloud user](https://www.influxdata.com/influxdb-cloud-pricing/) or a [Usage-Based Plan user](https://www.influxdata.com/blog/influxdb-cloud-pricing-control-transparency/), but either way, you need visibility into your instance size to manage resources and costs.
 Use the [InfluxDB Operational Monitoring Template](https://github.com/influxdata/community-templates/tree/master/influxdb2_operational_monitoring) to protect against runaway series cardinality and ensure that your tasks are successful.

-### Install and Use the Operational Monitoring Template
+## Install and Use the Operational Monitoring Template

 In case you’re new to InfluxData, [InfluxDB Templates](https://docs.influxdata.com/influxdb/v2.0/influxdb-templates/) are a preconfigured and shareable collection of dashboards, tasks, alerts, Telegraf configurations, and more.
 You apply them by copying the URL of a template of interest from the [community templates](https://github.com/influxdata/community-templates) and pasting it into the UI.
 Today, we’ll apply the Operational Monitoring Template to our InfluxDB Cloud account to monitor our cardinality and task execution.